Empowering young patients

 But this problem isn’t unique to Issy.

-Xploro® is a mobile application that uses augmented reality, gameplay and artificial intelligence to deliver health information to patients, in a way which makes them feel empowered, engaged and informed, whilst having fun at the same time (and it’s made by Issy’s dad’s company).
+Xploro® is an award winning health information platform that uses augmented reality, gameplay and artificial intelligence to deliver health information to young patients, in a way which makes them feel empowered, engaged and informed, whilst having fun at the same time.

 I am incredibly excited by Xploro.
 Its initial focus on young people is important as they can be particularly difficult to engage.
 That noted, it’s vital to recognise that very few projects hold such potential to appeal to every patient group, from young child to geriatric, able to disabled and educationally challenged to academic.
 I anticipate it will improve compliance, outcomes, safety and patient satisfaction.